 Driving in Costa Rica

 Expats in Costa Rica are allowed to drive with their existing driving licence issued in their home country for the first three months, after which they’ll need to convert it to a local licence.
-The process can be complicated, so it’s best to get it done as soon as possible.
+Some countries have reciprocal agreements with Costa Rica that allow their nationals to keep their driving licences in the country for longer.

 Domestic flights in Costa Rica